A primer on optimal transport for causal inference with observational data: Matching and unbalanced optimal transport

-Of course, on the outset, the closest connection between optimal transport and causal inference is via matching \citep{stuart2010matching}.
+In this section, following the matching and treatment effects literature, $T\in\{0,1\}$ denotes the treatment indicator, $X\in\mathbb{R}^d$ the observed covariates, and $(Y_0,Y_1)$ the potential outcomes.
+Perhaps the most natural connection between optimal transport and causal inference is via matching \citep{stuart2010matching}.
 In the most basic setup, we have two treatment groups $T\in\{0,1\}$, the corresponding potential outcomes $(Y_0,Y_1)$, and a (potentially high-dimensional) set of observable covariates $X\in\mathbb{R}^d$.
 The additional information supplied by the covariates in each group can be used in many different ways \citep{stuart2010matching}.
 One is \emph{balancing} \citep{ben2021balancing}, which essentially is a pre-processing method for downstream estimation of causal effects.
 In this step, one selects a sample where the treatment and control samples are more similar than in the original sample \citep{imbens2015causal}.
 Another main way in which the additional information of the covariates is used is by matching on them.

 Optimal transport is potentially useful for both.
-Of course, optimal transportation is predestined to be used as a pre-processing step to balance covariates.
-Many related methods have been influential in this area \citep[e.g.][]{hainmueller2012entropy, imai2014covariate}, and classic optimal transportation is beginning to be used in related methods \citep[e.g.][]{dong2023causal, yan2024reducing}.
+Optimal transportation is naturally suited to be used as a pre-processing step to balance covariates.
+Many related methods have been influential in this area \citep[e.g.][]{hainmueller2012entropy, imai2014covariate}, and classic optimal transportation is beginning to be used in related methods \citep[e.g.][]{arellano2023recovering, dong2023causal, yan2024reducing}.
 However, classic optimal transport is \emph{not} well-suited to be used in the second problem, that is, as a direct estimator for obtaining causal effects via matching.
 The issue here is the mass-preserving constraint of classic optimal transport, which requires every individual in treatment- and control group to be matched, as I now argue.

-The idea of using matching for obtaining estimates of causal effects is based on the \emph{unconfoundedness assumption}.
-Formally, it reads $(Y_0,Y_1) \perp T |X$.
-Intuitively, it implies that the researcher is able to observe all important covariates that can influence the potential outcomes and treatment reception, meaning that all unobserved variates $U$ are not correlated with $T$.
-To identify the correct causal effects, one hence wants to compare two individuals with the same observable covariates, one in the treatment group and one in the control group.
-Averaging over the differences in outcomes over all of these matched pairs should identify the average treatment effect.
+The idea of using matching for obtaining estimates of causal effects is based on two key assumptions.